Understanding the Opioid Epidemic in America

 A look at the history of the opioid crisis

 In 2016, drug overdoses killed close to 64,000 people.
-According to the Centers for Disease Control and Prevention, accidental drug overdoses are now the leading cause of death for people under the age of 50 in the U.S. We are in the midst of an opioid epidemic, and the path to where we are now is longer, and more involved, than many people might know.
+According to the Centers for Disease Control and Prevention (CDC), accidental drug overdoses are now the leading cause of death for people under the age of 50 in the U.S. One substance that people in the U.S. are especially dying from is opioids.
+This is because the U.S. is currently in the midst of an opioid epidemic.
+Therefore, the path to where we are now is longer, and more involved, than many people might know.
+To better understand the path that the U.S. is on now, we must first start understanding the opioid epidemic itself.

 Know your substance: opioid vs. opiate

 There is a difference between an opioid and an opiate.
-Opiates are derived from the opium poppy, and have been used as painkillers for centuries.
+Opiates are derived from the natural opium poppy plant.
+Opiates have been used as painkillers for centuries.
 The most commonly-used opiates in America include:

 Why opioid addiction has increased so dramatically

-These are just some of the reasons why we have seen such a drastic increase opioid and opiate addiction.
-This isn’t just about one type of addict, or one mitigating factor: it has spread to every corner of the country, and affects every type of person you know: your neighbor, his father, and his grandmother; the pizza delivery guy, the dentist and the mail carrier; the teacher, the student, and the school administrator.
+These are just some of the reasons why there has been such a drastic increase in opioid and opiate addiction.
+An epidemic such as the opioid one that is occurring today isn’t just about one type of addict or one mitigating factor.
+It has spread to every corner of the country.
+Thus, it affects every type of person you know from your neighbor to his father, to his grandmother, the pizza delivery guy, the local dentist, the mail carrier, the teacher, the student, and the school administrator.
 No one is immune from the risks.

 America is fighting back

-Together, we will fight this epidemic, and find a way to help those who have suffered so much because of it.
+Together, Americans will fight this epidemic.
+Americans will also find a way to help those who have suffered so much because of the opioid epidemic.

 You are not alone in the struggle against opioid addiction